Preparing specialists in curriculum and instruction.

-The Supervisory Certification is now a hiring requirement in many local school districts, specifically when a district seeks to add district coordinators, supervisors, and department heads to its staff.
+Supervisory Certification is now a hiring requirement in many local school districts, specifically when a district seeks to add district coordinators, supervisors, and department heads to its staff.
 The Master of Education in Curriculum and Instruction, one of KU's largest graduate programs in enrollment, is the degree that most closely

-Courses taught on campus and online
+Courses are taught both on campus and online.

 If you would like more information on the Supervisory Certificate in Curriculum and Instruction, please request information via the Office of Graduate Admissions or email program coordinator Dr. George Sirrakos at firstname.lastname@example.org.